Dunes And Tribes

 WORKSHOP PRICE INCLUDES:

 - Double room accommodation.
-Each 2 participants will share a room in comfortable hotels and lodges.
+Each 2 participants will share a room in comfortable hotels or lodges.

 - Professional photography guidance by an award-winning landscape photographer.